ogoodwin505/GeoDem_CartoWorkshop2025/README.md

 ### Data

 The data used in this workshop is available from the Geographic Data Service [dataset](https://data.geods.ac.uk/dataset/creating-an-open-geodemographic-classification-using-k-means-clustering-in-python).
 You will need to register for a free account to download the data.
-Download the `input_data.zip` file and place it in the same directory as this notebook.
+Download the `input_data_1.zip` file and place it in the same directory as this notebook.
 The notebook will unzip the data to a folder called `input_data`.

 You can then start Jupyter Notebook or Jupyter Lab to run the notebook.